smexinator/auth_app/README.md

 # AuthApp

-AuthApp is a Flutter application that provides a user authentication interface with animations and a customizable user experience.
-This app includes a login page and a home page with animated transitions.
+AuthApp is a Flutter-based mobile application designed to provide a modern login user interface.
+This project includes a login page with animated transitions and a logout button.

 ## Features

-- **User Authentication**: Login functionality with animated transitions.
 - **Animated UI**: Smooth and engaging animations for login and home screens.
 - **Responsive Design**: Adapts to different screen sizes.